maobubu/Reuters/README.md

 # Reuters
 I web crawler that fetch news from Reuters.

-Create two folderd "reuters" and "reuters_new".
+Create two folders "reuters" and "reuters_new".

 Run the code with
 ```